- Ace your internal kickoff meeting

 You might be surprised who asks questions and what questions are asked if you open up a Q&A session.

-Sometimes, it only takes one question to get the ball rolling – but that doesn’t mean that the audience has to be the first to ask.
+Sometimes, it only takes one question to get the ball rolling – but that doesn’t mean the audience has to be the first to ask.
 You can ask your team a few questions, too.

 9. Send a recap email